“`html

 What is early retirement health insurance?

-Early retirement health insurance refers to medical coverage used by individuals who retire before reaching Medicare eligibility age.
-Because employer-sponsored coverage usually ends when employment ends, retirees must obtain insurance independently through marketplace plans, temporary plans, or family coverage options.
+Early retirement health insurance refers to coverage used by individuals who retire before reaching Medicare eligibility age.
+Because employer-sponsored benefits typically end when employment ends, retirees must obtain insurance independently through marketplace plans, temporary coverage, or family policies.

 Can retirees qualify for marketplace health insurance?

 Yes.
-Retirees can enroll in marketplace plans just like other individuals who need independent health coverage.
-Eligibility for subsidies depends on income and household size.
+Retirees can enroll in marketplace plans just like other individuals who need independent coverage.
+Eligibility for subsidies depends on income levels and household size.

 How expensive is health insurance before Medicare?

-Premium costs vary based on age, location, and plan type.
-Marketplace subsidies may significantly reduce monthly premium costs depending on income levels.
+Premium costs vary depending on age, location, and plan type.
+Subsidies available through the marketplace may significantly reduce monthly premiums.

 Are temporary insurance plans a good option for early retirees?